 Notes: I always use thick slices of pork loin for my “pork chops”.
-It is easy to remove the fat and make them reasonably health.
+It is easy to remove the fat and make them reasonably healthy.

 Of course easy to double or triple in a larger slow cooker.

-Heat 1 t oil over medium high heat.
+Heat one t oil over medium-high heat.
 When hot, add the chops and brown each side for 3-4 minutes to get the color you like and add some taste.

 While pork is browning, slice one medium onion and one green pepper.
-Also crush 2 cloves of garlic.
+Also, crush two cloves of garlic.

 Add half the veggies and garlic to the bottom of a small crock pot.
 I used a 3 1/2 quart.
 Add the pork on top, add the remaining of the veggies and garlic.
 Add 1 cup of chicken broth and 1/2 t Worcestershire sauce.

 Cook on high for 2 1/2 to 3 hours or double that on low.